Simon Sharpe and Five Times Faster

 Targeted subsidies

 Early in an economic transition, targeted subsidies are essential.
 We must create the new before we dismantle the old or stated another way, build first, then break.
-Early resistance is high, but increasing demand lowers prices over time.
+The fact is early resistance is high, but increasing demand lowers prices over time.
 Solar adoption in China and Pakistan is a clear example of this dynamic.

 Regulations